AtakanTekparmak/WeaviateProject/README.md

 # Ollama + Weaviate Local Setup

+## What to expect

+This project is an Ollama + Streamlit + FastAPI app that allows the user to ask an LLM to perform basic CRUD operations on a FastAPI server given the user's input, the database schemas and the available tools (create, read, update, delete).

 ## Installation
 Only a few steps are needed to set up a local environment with Ollama and Weaviate.
 The following instructions are for a Unix-based system.
 ### Requirements